i05nagai/memorandum/language/english_speaking.md

 * Doncaster is a large market town in South Yorkshire, England
 * bungee
     * bungee rope
+* defect
+    * sth that is lacking or that is not exactly right in sb or sth
+        * the cars have a defect in the electrical sysmte that may cause them to stall
+    * to leave a country or a group you belong to, esp. in order to join an opposing one
+        * some of the mayer's long term supporters have defected to other candidates
+* exhilarating
+* hair
+    * bad hair day
+        * a day when you feel that you do not look attravtive, because of your hair, and everything seem to go wrong
+        * I'm having a bad hair day
+    * a thick/full/good head of hair
+        * Even at sixty, he has a good head of hair
+    * drying the hair this way gives it extra body
+    * glossy hair
+        * you have such gorgeous, glossy hair
+        * attractively shinny
+    * a mop of hair
+        * a lot of hair in a thick mass
+        * she has a mop of brown curls
+    * lank hair
+        * straight and thin. it has no body
+        * unless it's just been washed, my hair is so lank
+    * straggly hair
+        * thin and untidy
+        * my hair's starting to look a bit straggly – it needs a cut
+    * tangled hair
+    * unruly hair
+        * his unruly mop of blond hair
+* unruly
+    * difficult to control or manage
+* bald
+    * go bald
+        * become bald
+    * no hair
+    * as bald as a coot
+        * completely bald
+    * plain
+        * basic and unnecessary words; not detailed
+        * she just left a bald statement of
+    * a bald patch
+        * a small are of the head with no hair
+        * I don’t try to hide my bald patch.
+* warfare
+    * Warfare refers to the common activities and characteristics of types of war, or of wars in general
+    * Total war is warfare that is not restricted to purely legitimate military targets, and can result in massive civilian or other non-combatant suffering and casualties.
+    * information warfare
+    * nuclear warfare
+    * ecnomic warfare
+* naval
+* guerrilla
+    * using unusual methods to get attention for your ideas, products, etc.
+    * guerrilla marketing
+* insurgent
+* procure
+    * to obtain sth, esp. after an effort
+    * to get sth, esp. after an effort
+        * she's managed somehow to procure his phone number
+    * procure capital/funds/finacing
+        * Low interest rates support bonds by making it cheaper for investors to procure funds and invest in fixed-income securities.
+* accumulate
+    * the accumulating data supplements the tested coverage, which validates the reliability being asserted for revised execution paths
+* course
+    * direction
+    * development
+    * classes
+    * sports area
+    * meal
+    * medical treatment
+* analogize
+    * to use or exhibit analogy
+    * to compare by analogy
+* analogy
+    * a comparison of the features or qualities of two different things to show their similarities
+    * he drew an analogy between the brain and a vast computer
+    * it is sometimes easier to illustrate an abstract concept by analogy with sth concrete
+* hermetic
+    * (of a container) so thightly closed that no air can leave or enter
+        * a hermetic seal
+    * if a particular group is hermetic, the people who live within it don't often communicate with those who live outside it
+        * He entered the hermetic world of the monastery at a young age.
+* slipcover
+    * I took off the slipcovers, had them dry-cleaned and fumigated the cushions
+* fumigate
+    * a removable fitted cloth cover for a chair or sofa.
+    * to remove harmful insects, bacteria, or disease, using chemical gas or smoke
+        * We had to fumigate the house to get rid of cockroaches.
+    * We had to fumigate the cellar to get rid of cockroaches.
+* Kumasutra
+* hatchet
+    * bury the hatchet
+        * to agree to end the disagreement that has divided two people or groups
+        * After years of fighting over who should have gotten Dad's money, my brothers finally burried the hatchet
+        * Can't you two just bury the hatchet?
+* bury
+    * to put the dead body into the ground
+    * To bury something is also to put it into the ground
+* improvisation
+    * improv
+    * a performance that is not practiced and that is invented by the performers
+    * a blues/jazz improvisation
+    * the act of making or doing something with whatever is available at the time
+        * I'm afraid we don't have all the necessary equipment, so a little improvisation might be required
+* tweezers
+    * a pair of tweezers
+    * eyebrow of tweezers
+    * He tried to get the splinter out with tweezers.
+* splinter
+    * a small, sharp, piece of wood, glass, or similar material that has broken off a larger piece
+    * She tried to ignore the splinter in her foot.
+    * to break into small, sharp pieces
+* pluck
+    * remove
+        * to remove sth, esp. with a sudden movement
+        * if you pluck sth, you remove hair or feathers from it by pulling
+        * She plucked her eyebrows.
+    * pull at
+        * to pull at something with your fingers and then release it
+    * bravery
+* toasty
+    * keep tushy toasty
+    * warm and comfortable
+        * You must feel nice and toasty sitting in front of the fire.
+    * flavour
+        * like toast
+        * a cheese/ham/tuna toasty
+* tushie
+    * buttocks, bottom.
+* sip
+    * to drink a liquid slowly by taking in small amounts at a time
+    * He sipped the hot coffee.
+    * a very small amount of a drink that you take into your mouth
+        * He took a slow, thoughtful sip of his coffee.
+        * I let her have a few sips of the water.
+* tenuous
+    * weak, unimportant, or in doubt
+    * The aging dictator’s hold on power is tenuous.
+    * The police have only found a tenuous connection between the two robberies.
+* dispute
+    * an argument or disagreement
+        * her skill is not in dispute
+        * a bitter/long-running dispute
+        * a border dispute
+        * they have been unable to resolve/settle dispute over working conditions
+    * beyond all dispute
+        * certainly
+    * in dispute
+        * being doubted
+    * open to dispute
+        * not certain
+    * to disagree with sth that sb says
+        * few would dispute his status as the finest artist of the period
+        * the circumstances of her death have been hotly disputed
+* gainsay
+* quarrel
+* indisputable
+    * obviously true
+    * an indisputable fact
+    * an artist of indisputable skill

+## Study
+* psychiatry
+* psychology

 ## Japan
 * Certificate of Individual Records.